stride3d/stride-docs/en/manual/get-started/create-a-project.md

     You can also open this dialog in Game Studio from **File > New**.

 2. Select a project template or sample.
-An empty template can be found in **New project > New Game**.
+An empty template can be found in **General > New Game**.

 3. In the **Name** and **Location** fields, specify a name for the project and the folder to save it in.